nickheaphy/MyTime/README.md

 # MyTime

 For many years I have noted down what I do (work related) on a calendar that I print out every week.
-This was really for my own informaiton, so I could actually remember what I did - it was especially useful at review time to be able to say what I do.
+This was really for my own information, so I could actually remember what I did - it was especially useful at review time to be able to say what I do.

 A few years ago work wanted to see where our time was spent and had us enter our time into ServiceDesk, then this changed to entering time in cases in Salesforce.
 Neither of these systems were great at being able to quickly translate my written calendar into logs.
-I did write some tools to make this easier (XXXXXXX) but it still didn't really work the way I wanted to work.
+I did write some [tools](https://bitbucket.org/nickheaphy/salesforce-case-time-logging/src/master/) to make this easier but it still didn't really work the way I wanted to work.

 Late last year it was decided that we didn't need to track our time using any of the electronic systems.
 Problem was, I quite liked the reporting that could be pulled from having all my time logs in a database.

 I looked at some existing tools, but nothing appealed.
-The all looked like logging time would become a chore.
+They all looked like logging time would become a chore.

 So I decided to hack together something basic, that worked the same way as my paper system, that was quick to translate the paper entries to digital at the end of the week.